Slydr: Slide Puzzle Game

 What is Slydr: Slide Puzzle Game?

-Slydr is a premium, privacy-focused slide puzzle game for iPhone and iPad that allows users to create custom puzzles from local photos.
+Slydr is a premium, privacy-focused sliding puzzle game for iPhone and iPad that allows users to create boards from personal photos.

 Current Momentum